Train Smarter: Have a Plan by Mick Wall

-We talk about how much Easy and Hard to do later in the document and it’s probably not what many people think.
+We talk about how much easy and hard to do later in the post and it’s probably not what many people think.

-For a full and more detailed explanation about the physiology behind Easy, Marathon, Tempo, Interval and Repetition training, see my ‘How to Build a Training Plan’ document.
+For a full and more detailed explanation of the physiology behind Easy, Marathon, Tempo, Interval and Repetition training, see my ‘How to Build a Training Plan’ page.

 Foundations and Fundamentals

-The final thing to mention on the bungalow analogy are the foundations.
+The final thing to mention in the bungalow analogy is the foundations.
 Like any building, the foundations upon which it is built are just as important.
 So let’s summarise those.

 Strength, Power, Stability and Balance

 When running you are almost constantly working on just one leg at a time.
 If you are lacking in strength, stability or balance your body and muscles are going to be working overtime to compensate and keep you stable and this wastes energy.
 You need to build those elements of strength, stability and balance using exercises and drills.
 The same goes for power as you push yourself forward with every step.
 The more powerful and stronger you can become the faster you will push with every step.
 Again, drills and exercises are the key.